cplatt-iso/hl7-yeet/docs/async-order-template.md

 - When the run executes, step 1 queues a job with the latest patient and order context.
 The Python runner stops there and marks the run `WAITING_ON_WORKERS`.
 - Steps 2–4 are included in the queued payload so worker processes can regenerate DICOM, send it, and perform any throttling without blocking the main runner.
 - Add or remove follow-on steps as needed; workers should respect the order shown in the `remaining_steps` array that is emitted with each job.
+- `queue_retry_limit` controls how many times the worker will republish the job if a step fails (defaults to 3).
+After the limit is reached the run is marked `ERROR` and retries stop.
+- `queue_retry_delay_ms` adds an optional back-off between attempts (defaults to 5000 ms).
+Set to `0` for immediate retries.